zhangmingdi/react-native-navigation/docs/docs/stack.md

 In this layout, only a single child screen is visible at any given time and consecutive screen can be added to the top of the stack using the `Navigation.push` command.
 Tapping the back button will pop the stack and remove the top most screen.

 The stack manages the TopBar at the top of the stack.
 The TopBar displays the current screens' title and buttons.
 It can be hidden with the `topBar: { visible: false }` option.
 By default, screens are rendered below the TopBar.
 This behavior can be changed by setting `topBar: { drawBehind: true }` in the current screens' options.

+## Buttons
+Buttons can be added to the right and left areas of the TopBar.
+Buttons can have either an icon or a text.
+They are declared in the child's options object and, as with any other option, can be updated dynamically with the `Navigation.mergeOptions` command.

+* throttling is not supported

+### Three dots menu
+It's common practice to group less important actions in a menu or an action sheet.

+To do so on iOS, include a button with a menu icon and open an [ActionSheet](https://facebook.github.io/react-native/docs/actionsheetios) with the relevant actions when the button is clicked.
+On Android, use the `showAsAction` options to control when the button should appear in the menu.

+### Left button
+* single left button Android
+* Textual left button isn't supported on Android atm

+### Custom button

+* long press on a button android

 ## Examples
 ### Single child